DynaX-C/HITopo/README.md

 # HITopo

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.19134285.svg)](https://doi.org/10.5281/zenodo.19134285)
-This is the official repository for “Hierarchical Interaction Topology for Physically Consistent Molecular Representation Learning”.
+This is the official repository for “Hierarchical Interaction Topology for Physics-Inspired Molecular Representation Learning”.

 ## Overview

+HITopo is a physics-inspired molecular representation framework that organises molecular interactions along two complementary dimensions: interaction type and interaction order.
+It separates bonded and non-bonded atomic interactions, represents higher-order angular and dihedral relationships through bond- and angle-centred topologies, and enables incidence-guided coupling across interaction orders.

-HITopo is a graph representation framework for molecular interaction modeling and protein–ligand binding affinity prediction.
-It explicitly captures the hierarchical organization of molecular interactions by integrating non-bonded interactions, covalent connectivity, and higher-order geometric relationships within a unified architecture.
-The framework is compatible with diverse graph neural network backbones and consistently improves predictive performance across multiple evaluation settings.
-This repository includes resources for environment setup, dataset preparation, model training, inference, and example applications.
+HITopo separates representation topology from the choice of message-passing operator and can therefore be instantiated with different graph neural network backbones, including GCN, GAT, and GINE.
+Protein–ligand binding affinity prediction is used as the principal validation task, where HITopo consistently improves these backbones across multiple generalisation settings.

+This repository provides resources for environment setup, dataset preparation, model training, inference, evaluation, and example applications.

 ## Installation
 We recommend using Conda to manage the environment and dependencies.
 The required packages can be installed with the provided configuration file: